myui/myui.github.io/content/home/accomplishments.md

   url = "http://imd.naist.jp/news/2009/20090319_e.html"
   date_start = "2009-03-01"
   date_end = ""
-  description = "Completed the doctoral course and recieved the Best Student Award."
+  description = "I was selected as the best student from those graduated this year."

 [[item]]
   organization = "Japan Society for the Promotion of Science"